sunesimonsen/7W17732/Readme.md

         $('body').append("<h2>This is the home screen</h2>");
     });

-We also need to add a new route for *login* to the router that is connected to the *showLogin* method:
+We also need to add a new route *login* to the router.
+The *login* route should be connected to the *showLogin* method:

     routes: {
         'home': 'home',